CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

   The heap, also known as dynamic memory, is used for dynamic memory.
 It creates new values and frees the values that are no longer needed.

    #### - What is in the code section of a program's virtual memory space?
+   The code section controls what the program will do and how the tasks will be done.
+This is what the CPU fetches when the program is executed in order to execute them.

    #### - What does the `inc` instruction do, and how many operands does it take?

    #### - If I perform a `div` instruction, where would I find the remainder of the binary division (modulo)?